 Tips for visiting Mu Cang Chai

-- Though the distance from Hanoi to Mu Cang Chai is only 300 kilometres, the road is quite narrow and full of twists and turns.
+- Though the distance from Hanoi to Mu Cang Chai is only 300 kilometers, the road is quite narrow and full of twists and turns.
 That’s why you should expect a lengthy trip (approximately 6.5 hours).

 - Having a private vehicle is the best way to explore this area.
-But I would advise against self-driving, if you are not familiar with the traffic and road condition in Vietnam.
+But I would advise against self-driving if you are not familiar with the traffic and road condition in Vietnam.

 - The only way to reach the three villages is by motorbike.
 Don’t worry if you cannot ride one because there is always a group of hired motorbike drivers.
 It costs around 100.000 VND for a round trip.

 16 thoughts on “Mu Cang Chai: A Journey to Vietnam Northwest”

 I always love rice terraces, even if it’s small.
 Not only are they visually pleasing, but they also give me a sense of peacefulness as they’re often set against a backdrop of beautiful lush valley.
 My favorite time is when the ride paddies turn yellow — they’re the most magical during this period.
 I have never heard of green rice.
 Does it taste more like normal rice or sticky rice?

 Neither.
 Green rice is in fact immature rice kernels.
 It has a sweet and nutty flavour.
 It can be eaten plain or you can use them to make dessert such as sweet soup or cake.
 Its fragrance is also very special.
 An autumnal delicatessen 🙂